Canon T6s vs Nikon D50

 It is notable that the T6s offers wifi support, while the D50 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the T6s and the D50 have been discontinued, but can regularly be found used on eBay.
+Both the T6s and the D50 have been discontinued, but can regularly be found used on ebay.
 The D50 was replaced by the Nikon D40, while the T6s was followed by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon T6s Manual (free pdf) or the online Nikon D50 Manual.
+Further information on the features and operation of the T6s and D50 can be found, respectively, in the Canon T6s Manual (free pdf) or the online Nikon D50 Manual.

 So what conclusions can be drawn?
 Is the Canon T6s better than the Nikon D50 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.